Colenso, South Africa: Colenso and the Boer War

-Buller's first attempt at crossing the river was the Battle of Colenso.
+Buller's first attempt at crossing the river was the Second Battle of Colenso.
 From the British point of view, the battle was a fiasco.
 On the western flank the British forces suffered considerable losses when the Irish Brigade were trapped in a loop in the river 3 km upstream for Colenso.
 In the centre they lost six guns while on the eastern flank, Buller ordered his men to retreat after the Boers had abandoned Hlangwane hill.
-Victoria Crosses were awarded to William Babtie, Walter Congreve (whose son also won a VC), George Ravenhill (VC later forfeited), Hamilton Lyster Reed, Freddy Roberts, son of Lord Roberts VC (posthumous) and Harry Norton Schofield for gallantry during the battle.
+Victoria Crosses were awarded to William Babtie, Walter Congreve (whose son also won a VC), George Ravenhill (VC later forfeited), Hamilton Reed, Frederick Roberts (son of Lord Roberts; posthumously) and Harry Norton Schofield for gallantry during the battle.
 Many of the British dead from the Battle of Colenso are now interred in the Ambleside Cemetery close to the point where the Irish Brigade were trapped.

 Buller made two further attempts to cross the river, this time some 20 km upstream of Colenso - at Spioenkop between 20 and 24 January 1900 and at Vaalkrans between 5 and 7 February 1900.
 Both ended in disaster for the British.
 The Boers meanwhile strengthened their position in the hills between the Tugela and Ladysmith and they also occupied the hills to the south of the river, downstream of Colenso.

 By now troops from Britain, India and the other colonies were pouring into South Africa.
 Buller had 28,000 men at his disposal while the Boers had 6,000 men to defend the Tugela.
 In the first phase of the Battle of Tugela Heights which lasted from 12 February 1900 until 28 February 1900, the British captured all of the South Bank, including the peaks of Hlangwane and Monte Cristo.
 On 21 February, the British crossed the Tugela about ten kilometres downstream from Colenso.
 Fierce fighting ensured for the next week, but on 27 February the Boer morale broke and they left the battlefield.
 The following day, on the afternoon of the 28 February 1900 Captain Gough led the relief column into Ladysmith, followed by, amongst others, Winston Churchill.
 Two Victoria Crosses were awarded during the Battle of the Tugela Heights - to Edgar Thomas Inkson for bravery on Harts Hill on 24 February and to Conwyn Mansel-Jones for bravery on Terrace Hill on 27 February.